Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-3.md

 Origami components may support one or more brand.
 The brands a component supports are defined along with other component details in [`origami.json`](/specification/v1/manifest/#brands), by the `brands` property.
 If `brands` is not set the component is "unbranded" and implicitly only supports the "core" brand.

-When prompted by `obt init` in [part one](/documentation/tutorials/create-a-new-component-part-1) we select all brands, so the `origami.json` file of our component should include an array of each brand `"brands": ["core","internal","whitelabel"],`.
+When prompted by `npm run create-component` in [part one](/documentation/tutorials/create-a-new-component-part-1) we select all brands, so the `origami.json` file of our component should include an array of each brand `"brands": ["core","internal","whitelabel"],`.
 If not, update your `origami.json` now.

 ### Switching Brands In Development

-When developing a branded Origami component pass the `--brand` flag to the `obt dev` command to switch brand.
+When building a branded Origami component it will generate component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand.

+To switch between brands go back to your development URL (e.g `localhost:5000`) and choose the correct brand HTML file.
+Alternatively, you can manually change the url end point from `/core-demo` to `/internal-demo`.

-For example to build the `internal` version of our component run the command `obt dev --brand internal`.
-You should see in our demo the background colour has changed from a wheat colour to a light slate colour.
-That's because wheat is not part of the [internal brand colour palette](https://registry.origami.ft.com/components/o-colors@5.2.5/?brand=internal#demo-primary-palette).
+Once the URL is updated you should see in our demo the background colour has changed from a wheat colour to a light slate colour.
+That's because wheat is not part of the [internal brand colour palette](https://registry.origami.ft.com/components/o-colors@6.4.2/?brand=internal#demo-primary-palette).
 As we used a colour usecase `oColorsByUsecase('box', 'background')` in [part two](/documentation/tutorials/create-a-new-component-part-2), rather than specify a specific colour, it was updated automatically for the internal brand.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-5-sass.png" />